In this review

 ❌ SmartyPants: A gummy which uses gelatin (derived from animal bone and tissue) and contains 3g of sugar.

-❌ Olly and Nature Made: Both contain gelatin and sugar, plus glucose syrup, an artificial sweetener.
+❌ Olly and Nature Made: Both contain gelatin and sugar (3g and 2g, respectively), plus glucose syrup, an artificial sweetener.

-❌ L’il Critters and One A Day: Contain gelatin, sugar, and glucose syrup.
+❌ L’il Critters and One A Day: Contain gelatin, 3g of sugar, and glucose syrup.
 Additionally, no third party testing info was available - important to ensure that ingredients are pure.

 Form

 O’Connor always recommends tablets over gummies.
 Due to their manufacturing process, gummies can contain inconsistent levels of nutrients.
-Their form also prevents them from containing important minerals like calcium and iron.3
+Their form also prevents them from containing important minerals like calcium and iron.4

-On top of these nutrition issues, gummies often get stuck in teeth – and their sugar can lead to dental issues like cavities.4 They can also be a choking hazard for kids 4 and under - toddler parents, be cautious.5
+On top of these nutrition issues, gummies often get stuck in teeth – and their sugar can lead to dental issues like cavities.5 They can also be a choking hazard for kids 4 and under - toddler parents, be cautious.6

-❌ All other brands listed are gummies - it is recommended not to give these to children under 4.5
+❌ All other brands listed are gummies - experts recommend avoiding gummies, especially for children under 4.6

 Allergens

-O’Connor advises parents to “avoid potential allergens like gluten, dairy, soy, or artificial dyes to minimize the risk of reactions, especially in sensitive children.”
+“Avoid potential allergens like gluten, dairy, soy, or artificial dyes to minimize the risk of reactions, especially in sensitive children,” O’Connor, our Pediatric Dietitian, advises parents.
+Here’s how each stacks up:

-😁 Allergen-Free: Hiya, Mary Ruth’s, Llama Naturals, Nature Made, SmartyPants, First Day.
+✅😁 Allergen-Free: Hiya, Mary Ruth’s, Llama Naturals, Nature Made, SmartyPants, First Day.
+That means these brands are free from gluten, dairy, soy, or nuts - both in their vitamins and production facilities.

 Taste

-The most effective multivitamin is one that kids will actually take!
-The results of our taste test produced a clear winner and loser:
+The most effective multivitamin?
+One that kids will actually take!
+Our kids’ taste test produced a clear winner and loser:

 Price

-When examining price, make sure to look at cost per serving.
+When comparing kids multivitamins, inspect cost per serving.
 Serving sizes for multivitamins can be up to 4 gummies.

-❌ First Day, at $1.30 per serving, was the most expensive vitamin by far.
+❌ Expensive: First Day, at $1.30 per serving, was the most expensive vitamin by far.
+Llama Naturals is also on the pricey end at $0.80 per serving.

 Our #1 Choice for Kids’ Multivitamins: Hiya